DrakeRyzer/SW5e-Episode-2/4-ExpandedContent/03-Archetypes/index.md

 In addition to its traits and features, your turret companion gains additional benefits while it is bonded to you:
 - Your turret is a valid target of the *tracker droid interface* tech power.
 - Your turret gains two additional traits.
 It gains one more additional trait when you reach 11th level in this class.
-For each turret trait in excess of your proficiency bonus, your tech point maximum is<br> reduced by 1.
-Over the course of a long<br> rest, you can install, replace, or remove a<br> number of turret traits equal to half<br> your Intelligence modifier (rounded<br> up, minimum of one).
+For each turret trait in excess of your proficiency bonus, your tech point maximum is reduced by 1.
+Over the course of a long rest, you can install, replace, or remove a number of turret traits equal to half your Intelligence modifier (rounded up, minimum of one).
-- When you would make a weapon<br> attack, you can let your turret make<br> a weapon attack instead.
+- When you would make a weapon attack, you can let your turret make a weapon attack instead.

-Lastly, while your turret<br> is bonded, within 10 feet<br> of you, and the target of<br> your *tracker droid interface*<br> tech power, when you cast a<br> tech power with a range of 5<br> feet or greater, you can cast it as if<br> you were in your turret's space, and<br> the range increases to 10 feet if it<br> isn't greater.
+Lastly, while your turret is bonded, within 10 feet of you, and the target of your *tracker droid interface* tech power, when you cast a tech power with a range of 5 feet or greater, you can cast it as if you were in your turret's space, and the range increases to 10 feet if it isn't greater.

-Both the range and radius<br> increase to 30 feet at 11th level,<br> and 60 feet at 17th level.
+Both the range and radius increase to 30 feet at 11th level, and 60 feet at 17th level.